BloDev/JShell/README.md

 It incorporates many different Software Design patterns such as the Singleton, Dependency Injection, and Composite design pattern.

-Object-Oriented principles such as encapsulation, abstraction, inheritance, and polymorphism were used during the development process to ensure reusable and maintainable code.
+Object-Oriented principles such as encapsulation, abstraction, inheritance, and polymorphism were used during the development process to ensure reusable, extensible, and maintainable code.
 More specifically, Object-Oriented guidelines such as the Single Responsibility and Liskov Substitution principle were followed.

-Testing was done with JUnit.
+Testing was done using JUnit.

-Version control was done with SVN.
+Version control was done using SVN.

 ## Running the Program
 ### Prerequisites